Entity54/Phala-http-attestation/ReadMe.md

         fn decode_accountid_256(addr: &[u8]) -> Result<AccountId>

-is used to decose a hex account to a proper AccountId address
+is used to decode a hex account to a proper AccountId address

 Step 6